-The definitions below clarify terms used in this data product and related materials.
+The definitions below clarify terms used in this data product, including the archived nutrient availability data series.

 - Added sugars